jina-ai/jina/docs/fundamentals/executor/hub/use-hub-executor.md

 # Use

-We provide three ways of using Hub Executors in your project.
+We provide three ways of using Hub {class}`~jina.Executor`s in your project.
 Each has its own use case and benefits.

 ## Use as-is